30 Worst First Foods for Baby: Which Foods Are Unsafe and Should Be Avoided

 Share

-Becoming a mom is fraught with many decisions you may never have thought of before.
-What to feed your baby once they are old enough to start solids is one of the most common questions parents ask.
-You may not realize that certain first foods for babies can be unsafe and should be avoided.
+Becoming a mom is fraught with many decisions you may never have considered before.
+What to feed your baby once they’re old enough to start solids is one of the most common questions parents ask.
+You might not realize that you should avoid certain first foods for babies that can be unsafe.

 It can be easy to get caught up in what the media tells you to feed and not feed your little one as a new mom.
-For example, you might have heard that commercially processed food is safer for your baby than homemade food—but is this information factual?
-Information found within media platforms often does not provide scientific evidence to back their claims.
-This article will look at the most recent scientific evidence on what to avoid feeding your baby.
+For example, you might have heard that commercially processed food is safer for your baby than homemade food — but is this factual?
+Information on media platforms often doesn’t provide scientific evidence to back their claims.
+So, this article will look at the most recent scientific evidence on what to avoid feeding your baby.

 30 Worst First Foods That Are Unsafe and Should Be Avoided